tianleimin/Thesis-EmotionRecognition/README.md

 # Thesis-EmotionRecognition
-Example codes for my PhD work on recognizing dimensional emotions in spoken dialogue
+Example codes for some of my PhD work on recognizing dimensional emotions in spoken dialogue